gnosischain/documentation/docs/developers/building/nft.md

 ```

 2. Open Nft.sol in your favorite text editor or IDE (VS Code has a [Hardhat extension](https://hardhat.org/hardhat-vscode/docs/overview)).
 To keep it simple for the sake of this tutorial, we're going to import OpenZeppelin's [ERC-721 Implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721).
-To use this, quickly run:
+To use this, quickly run in the terminal:

 ```bash
 npm install @openzeppelin/contracts